wp-plugins/vicomi-comment-system/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 2.8 or higher
 Tested up to: 3.9
-Stable tag: 1.19
+Stable tag: 1.20

 Best comments system.
 Vicomi new comments system platform: Emotional · Styleable · Personalized · Free .
 Users can write comments and tag their emotions.

 == Description ==

 Comments platform.
-Vicomi comments is a FREE comments platform with a new cool, Stylish graphic interface.
+Vicomi comments is a FREE comments platform with a new cool, Stylish graphic interface with the best comments moderation tool ever.
 The platform presents web-based comments in a visual, interactive and personalized manner for the first time; helping your website to increase session time, engagement, retention, stickiness and page views amount
 (internal site circulation) while giving readers the benefit of a more meaningful and relevant commenting experience (better comments).
 A refreshing change than the old disqus or livefyre comments platform!
 The Vicomi comments plugin for wordpress plugin seamlessly integrates using the Vicomi API and disable all spam comments at once.
 Add comments platform in minutes!
-All comments can be moderated in Vicomi comments moderation dashboard.
+All comments can be moderated in Vicomi comments moderation dashboard site.
 Comments can be approved or deleted via this system.
 All data (comments) is stored at Vicomi(amazon) servers with no cost.

 ** Comments Demo: ** [www.vicomi.com/demo](http://www.vicomi.com/demo)